laurakalbag/accessibilityforeveryonedotsite/about-small-technology-foundation.page.md

 index: 12
 layout: ./Chapter.layout.js
 ---
-## About Small technology foundation
+## About Small Technology Foundation

 Small Technology Foundation is a tiny not-for-profit based in Ireland building the Small Web.
 The Small Web is a peer-to-peer web designed to protect human rights and democracy in the digital network age.